-On top of excellent paper mapping (now widely digitised), we also have the wonder of Google sat imagery (among others) providing a clarity that varies from stunning (being able to follow car tracks) to a brown mush (both shown right).
+On top of excellent paper mapping (now widely digitised), we also have the wonder of Google or Bing sat imagery (Bing is often better) providing a clarity that varies from stunning (being able to trace car tracks) to a brown mush (both shown left).

 Google sat is great when planning, and now for a reasonable annual subscription, Garmin offer Birds Eye satellite imagery for the whole globe; the long-sought after ‘Google sat in your GPS’.
 With all these resources navigating in the Sahara couldn’t be easier.

-You download the Garmin Topo map directly into your device (takes about an hour) and only once your GPS is plugged into a computer, will it display on BaseCamp.
+You download the Garmin Topo map directly into your device (takes about an hour) and only when your GPS device is plugged into a computer, will it display on BaseCamp.
 Unplug the GPS and the map disappears from BaseCamp.

 The piste and road detail on the Topo is pretty good: yellow for national highways, twin lines for secondary roads or piste, and a single line for a less used piste.
 A quick check in Morocco shows they’re all there; most of the ones I know are there in Mauritania too.
 In southern Algeria only a few main pistes are shown and certain ‘national highways’ are actually remote pistes never likely to be sealed.
-The Topo map would not be so useful here and in Libya is thinner still.
+The Topo map would not be so useful here.

-So does the Topo map mean I’ll stop using Google Earth imagery in the planning, or paper maps on the piste.
-I don’t think so.
-In places like Morocco the extent of marked pistes can be (hopefully) converted into accurate tracklogs, but with better surrounding detail than OSMs.
+In places like Morocco the extent of marked pistes can be converted into accurate tracklogs, but with better surrounding detail than OSMs.
 And, unlike Olaf, there’s no aggro importing into a modern, touch-screen GPS.
-When I want to quickly verify where I am, a glance at the Topo map may be adequate.
+When I want to quickly verify where I am, a glance at the Garmin Topo will may be adequate.